munin-monitoring/munin-monitoring.github.io/README.md

     {:toc .pull-right}

 ## 301 Redirects
-To avoid a lot of 404 errors due to external links, we have to setup some 301 redirect rules.
-They are all set in the `.htaccess` file at the root of this project.
+To avoid a lot of 404 errors due to external links pointing to legacy URLs, we have to setup some 301 redirect rules.
+Since we're hosting this site on GitHub Pages, we cannot use a .htaccess file.
+See `redirect_from` directives in pages such as [`_pages/community.md`](/_pages/community.md).